ELMA365 On-Premises > Prepare infrastructure > High availability infrastructure / RabbitMQ cluster

 sudo systemctl enable --now rabbitmq-server

-1. Copy Cookie from the primary node to all the other nodes in the cluster.
+1. Copy Cookie /var/lib/rabbitmq/.erlang.cookie from the first node rabbitmq-server1.your_domain to all the other nodes in the cluster.

 sudo systemctl restart rabbitmq-server

-1. Stop the application on each node you want to add to the cluster:
+1. Stop the application on nodes rabbitmq-server2.your_domain and rabbitmq-server3.your_domain for subsequent joining to the cluster:

 sudo rabbitmqctl stop_app